 As with all products, not all makeup removers are created equally.
 Cleansing oils, makeup remover wipes, and micellar waters can be made with potentially irritating ingredients like denatured alcohols, parabens, phthalates, mineral oils, phenoxyethanol, formaldehyde, polysorbates, PEG’s, synthetic fragrances, propylene and butylene glycol, and many others.
 The best way to avoid these gnarly chemicals is to use an all-natural and organic makeup remover product.
 A great natural makeup remover will be made with uber gentle ingredients that won’t burn your eyes while still being potent enough to remove the most elaborate makeup.

 We tried over 50 different natural makeup removers to come up with this list of our top 15 products.
 These makeup removers are formulated by trustworthy natural skin care brands, contain no naughty chemicals, and are exceptional at removing makeup.
-As always, all ingredients were thoroughly researched and checked against the Environmental Working Group’s Skin-Deep Database for safety.
 We hope that you find your perfect match!